Expert chat: Feeling tired but can’t sleep

 Kat: Who would you suggest I speak to?
 I do have difficulty breathing whilst I’m going to sleep.

 Kathleen: You may find the practice nurse at your GP surgery helpful and I think it would be worth keeping a sleep diary.
-It's also worth remembering that if you think back to 200 years ago, we would work outside and be physically active and physically tired.
+It’s also worth remembering that if you think back to 200 years ago, we would work outside and be physically active and physically tired.
 This helped us throughout the year in sleeping longer in the winter and less time in the summer.
-I don't know what kind of job you do but I would suggest more physical activity and I would suggest a light meal in the evening.
-If you're taking any medication that might affect your sleep or weight it's also worth having a medicines review with your local pharmacist.
+I don’t know what kind of job you do but I would suggest more physical activity and I would suggest a light meal in the evening.
+If you’re taking any medication that might affect your sleep or weight it’s also worth having a medicines review with your local pharmacist.
 You might also find it helpful to have a personal consultation with a sleep specialist nurse.
-You can call the Sleep Matters helpline on 0208 994 9874.
-They can also help you to get more out of your appointments with healthcare professionals about your problems.
-It's open from 6-8pm every evening.
+You could also check out The Mix’s article on insomnia here.

 Taylor: I have a thing about sleeping with the curtains shut, I just can’t.
 It’s a pretty big problem in the summer because it’s light so much, any suggestions?

 Kathleen: Hi Taylor and thanks for your question.
-Years ago, we would have gone to bed when it was dark and got up when it was light, that's how we regulate our cycle of wake and sleep.
-Now that we have almost constant lighting and heating 24hrs a day this does cause sleep problems.
-If sleeping with the curtains open doesn't bother you too much then do your own thing.
+Years ago, we would have gone to bed when it was dark and got up when it was light, that’s how we regulate our cycle of wake and sleep.
+Now that we have almost constant lighting and heating 24 hours a day this does cause sleep problems.
+If sleeping with the curtains open doesn’t bother you too much then do your own thing.
 If it does, then possibly using an eye mask might be helpful.
-We have a thing called the pineal gland in the brain that regulates how we monitor light and dark and that's really important in the sleep cycle.
-Creating dark in order to sleep as well as a slightly cooler and quiet, restful environment is really key.
+We have a thing called the pineal gland in the brain that regulates how we monitor light and dark and that’s really important in the sleep cycle.
+Creating dark in order to sleep, as well as a slightly cooler and quiet, restful environment is really key.
+If you’re not feeling too tired then it might not be a problem.
+Check out our article ‘how much sleep do I need’ here.

 Sarah: I have always had problems with sleeping at night time but I can sleep fine during the day.
-The problem is that I work in the day!
-On the weekend I will sleep in the day.
-I don't know why this is happening or how to get out of the cycle?
+The problem is that I work during the day!
+On the weekend I will sleep during the day.
+I don’t know why this is happening or how to get out of the cycle?

 Kathleen: Hi Sarah, that makes sense.
-I'd suggest taking a look at some information on sleep hygiene - this is the process of helping you to get back into a decent rhythm or routine of sleep.
+I’d suggest taking a look at some information on sleep hygiene – this is the process of helping you to get back into a decent rhythm or routine of sleep.
 The most important thing you can do is set up a routine.
-For example if you don't sleep in the night, try not to sleep during the next day.
-Set your alarm clock too for the same time every day - whether you're working or not working.
-It's very common for people to not sleep at night during the week and often the worst night's sleep we get is Sunday night as we have disrupted our sleep routine over the weekend.
-Sleep hygiene involves a pattern of getting ready for bed, it involves sleeping in a cooler room and it involves a preparation for sleep.
-The main thing is plenty of fresh air, a reasonably healthy diet and plenty of exercise so that you go to bed physically not mentally tired.
-It's also very important that you create your bedroom as a perfect sleep environment - no gadgets, no bright lights, no computers, no rubbish.
+For example if you don’t sleep in the night, try not to sleep during the next day.
+Set your alarm clock for the same time every day – whether you’re working or not working.
+It’s very common for people to not sleep at night during the week and often the worst night’s sleep we get is Sunday night as we have disrupted our sleep routine over the weekend.
+Sleep hygiene involves a pattern of getting ready for bed, it involves sleeping in a cooler room and it involves preparation for sleep.
+The main thing is plenty of fresh air, a reasonably healthy diet and plenty of exercise so that you go to bed physically and not mentally tired.
+It’s also very important that you create your bedroom as a perfect sleep environment – no gadgets, no bright lights, no computers, no rubbish.
 Your bedroom should be a place where you sleep, a haven designed for that purpose!
-The Sleep Council website has some great info on how to get back into a good rhythm of sleep and wakefulness.

 Kathleen: That’s great Erica.
 Thanks for your questions everyone, sleep well.